Seder – A Ceremonial Meal at Passover

 Passover commemorates the formative experience of the Jewish people, and their transformation from scattered tribes indentured in Egypt, to a nation on the road of redemption.

 Passover lasts 7 days in Israel, and 8 days in the rest of the world.
-This year it begins on March 30th (actually at sundown of March 29th), and ends on April 5th.
+This year it begins on April 10th at sundown, and ends on April 18th.

 There are numerous preparations taking place before Passover, but on the first night of Passover, a ceremonial meal called Seder, is held in the company of family and friends.

 To give you a better understanding of Seder, I am posting a quote of the opening words, one of my friends recites at the Seder meal his family hosts every year for a large circle of their family and friends (their very elegant table setting above).

 “We are about to engage in a ritual that has been performed for thousands of years.

 It involves the telling of stories, the singing of songs and the eating of special foods.